Range Rover Sport PHEV performance, top speed & engine

 Range Rover Sport PHEV hybrid engine, 0-62mph and acceleration

 The Range Rover Sport PHEV uses the same powertrain as the larger Range Rover PHEV, combining a 2.0-litre petrol engine with electric motors.
-It's known as the 'P400e' engine and provides a maximum output of just under 400bhp.
+It's known as the 'P400e' and provides an output of just under 400bhp.

 Don’t let the Sport name and the relatively quick 0-60mph time fool you.
 As you’ll find the first time you try and get a bit enthusiastic around a corner – dare we say it, ‘sporty’ – there’s no getting away from the fact that this is a big, heavy car.
 It’s not as sharp as a Porsche Cayenne.
 But on the other hand, it does at least feel sportier than the Volvo XC90, which is set up to major on comfort.

 Last, but not least, despite its hybrid powertrain, the Range Rover Sport PHEV is every bit as good off-road as you'd expect of something with a Land Rover badge on the nose.
 In fact, the Terrain Response 2 off-roading system has been set up to make better use of the electric motor’s instant torque to give improved control when negotiating low-speed obstacles.

 - 1VerdictThe Range Rover Sport PHEV has many of the strengths of the larger Range Rover PHEV, but is a fair bit cheaper to buy, if a little less practical